 Breakspoll – http://www.breakspoll.com (2006-2015)

 The International Breakbeat Awards was setup in 2001 to recognise the best talent in the breaks scene.
 Due to my involvement with NSB and knowledge of UK club scene, the original organisers asked me to run the annual awards from 2007 onwards.
 Attracting up to 4800 people over 2 events ever year, Breakspoll has been held at some of London’s top venues, including Fabric, Matter, and Cable.
 In 2009, we even took the concept to Spain for a massive Breakspoll Festival, attracting 10,000 people to a stadium in Seville.
-Breakspoll is on a break for 2016.
+Breakspoll is on a break for a while.

 HomeMonitor – http://www.homemonitor.me (2013-2015)